 Instead, she said the new district, which now stretches into the San Gabriel Valley, no longer reflects her geographic loyalties.
 “My heart is in San Bernardino County,” she told CalMatters.
 “Those are my people.”

 So far, a handful of paired-up incumbents have decided to duke it out with a current colleague of the same party.
-Democratic Assemblymembers Laura Friedman and Adrin Nazarian will be running against one another in the San Fernando Valley.
-Ditto, Democratic state Sens.
-Anna Caballero of Salinas and Melissa Hurtado of Sanger.
+Democratic Assemblymembers Laura Friedman and Nazarian had been running against one another in the San Fernando Valley, until Nazarian dropped out.
+Democratic state Sens.
+Anna Caballero of Salinas and Melissa Hurtado of Sanger. were poised to face off, but after losing a party endorsement vote, Hurtado announced Feb.
+21 that she would run in another district instead.
 And Assembly Republicans Tom Lackey and Thurston Smith will be vying for the same high desert district that stretches from Lancaster to the Nevada border.

 Asked about the prospect of competing against a colleague and party member, Smith cited Ronald Reagan’s “11th Commandment” not to speak ill of a fellow Republican.
 “Keep it civil.
 Let’s talk about the issues,” he said.
 Lackey, for his part, called the match-up “awkward,” but said there was nothing personal in the race.

 He also rejected the notion that it would influence his votes in the Legislature: “I’ll still be the same guy that I was before.”

 And for those incumbents who choose not to fight or depart, there’s the Evan Low approach.
 After finding himself stuck in the same Assembly district with Los Altos Assemblymember Marc Berman, the Cupertino Democrat decided to settle things with a mock pillow fight — before announcing that he would be moving to a neighboring district to seek reelection.